 If I had taken this course then many of these problems could have been rectified without expensive interventions.

 The Milkology course would have given me the confidence to believe in myself and not have had to rely on an expensive lactation consultant.

 Stacey holds your hand through all the steps of breastfeeding.

-She talks you through the entire process of breastfeeding.
-From how to prepare for breastfeeding, getting through the tough first weeks of breastfeeding, maintaining your supply and weaning your child off the breast.
+This is your one stop for all your breastfeeding Education .
+From how to prepare for breastfeeding, getting through the tough first weeks of breastfeeding, maintaining your breastmilk supply and weaning your child off the breast.

 How to make breastfeeding a success

-The Ultimate Breastfeeding Class talks through tips and tricks to improve the chances of success.
+The Class goes through tips and tricks to improve the chances of success.